rveen/ogdl/README.md

       ip 192.168.1.100
       gw 192.168.1.9

-The languange is simple, either in its textual representation or its number of productions (the specification rules), allowing for compact implementations.
+The language is simple, either in its textual representation or its number of productions (the specification rules), allowing for compact implementations.

 OGDL character streams are normally formed by Unicode characters, and encoded as UTF-8 strings, but any encoding that is ASCII transparent is compatible with the specification and the implementations.